jamiechong/ember-cli-unslider/README.md

 # ember-cli-unslider

-An Ember component wrapper for the jQuery unslider plugin.
+An Ember component wrapper for the jQuery Unslider plugin.

+## Description

+This addon provides the `{{un-slider}}` component, which uses [Unslider](http://unslider.com/).
+It comes with built in touch/swipe support and lets you fully customize the design of your slider.

 ## Installation